 Canada recognizes that Indigenous peoples have an inherent right of self-government guaranteed in section 35 of the Constitution Act, 1982.
-Canada's Inherent Right Policy was first launched in 1995 to guide self-government negotiations with Indigenous communities.
+The Government of Canada's Approach to Implementation of the Inherent Right and the Negotiation of Aboriginal Self-Government was first launched in 1995 to guide self-government negotiations with Indigenous communities.

 Negotiated agreements put decision-making power into the hands of Indigenous governments who make their own choices about how to deliver programs and services to their communities.
 This can include making decisions about how to better protect their culture and language, educate their students, manage their own lands and develop new business partnerships that create jobs and other benefits for their citizens.

 Because communities have different goals, negotiations will not result in a single model of self-government.
 Arrangements take many forms based on the different historical, cultural, political and economic circumstances of the Indigenous governments, regions and communities involved.
 For example: Inuit land claim agreements have been signed in all 4 Inuit regions.
 These Inuit communities are pursuing their vision of self-determination under these agreements and in some cases through ongoing self-government negotiations.
 The Métis are also actively pursuing their own vision of self-determination through ongoing engagement with their citizens and through dialogue at Recognition of Rights and Self-Determination discussion tables with Canada.

 Self-government is part of the foundation for a renewed relationship and is a pathway to development and economic growth that generates benefits for Indigenous peoples.

 Unless they have negotiated self-government, most First Nations are currently governed by the Indian Act.They elect chiefs and councils to make decisions on their behalf and pass by-laws in a limited number of areas.